ghostery/user-agent-ios/README.md

 ----

-Everything below this line is taken from the FIrefox Readme and should be checked if it still applies, and if yes, moved to above this line
+Everything below this line is taken from the Firefox Readme and should be checked if it still applies, and if yes, moved to above this line

 ----